Origin of misleading convergence in self-consistent many-electron theories: Fundamental aspects and practical implications: Abstract

 \section{Abstract}

-We derive the mathematical condition under which the physical solution of the many-electron problem, obtained by self-consistent approaches, becomes unstable upon increasing interaction strength.
-The validity of our criterion is explicitly verified by performing self-consistent calculations of basic interacting models.
-In this context, we eventually unveiled the precise connection linking the misleading convergence of self-consistent schemes to the multivaluedness of the Luttinger-Ward functional as well as to the divergences of the irreducible vertex function.
-Our analysis also explains how a misleading convergence of self-consistent approximations can occur even in parameter regions without vertex divergences.
-Even more importantly, it allows us to define a general procedure for stabilizing the physical solution, when it is unstable in conventional self-consistent schemes.
+Self-consistent approaches in many-electron problems typically converge to an unphysical solution in strongly correlated regimes.
+By deriving the mathematical condition for the stability of the physical solution, we unveil the \emph{precise relation} between two \emph{distinct} issues previously considered equivalent: the misleading convergence in self-consistent schemes and the multivaluedness of the Luttinger-Ward functional.
+Although these problems are fundamentally linked through the divergences of the irreducible vertex function, we show that misleading convergence can occur even in the absence of such divergences.
+Eventually, a systematic procedure for stabilizing the physical solution is proposed.

-\textsl{Introduction -- } A quite challenging aspect in condensed matter physics is that many fascinating phenomena, such as unusual spectral features (pseudogap \cite{timusk1999,vishik2018}, waterfalls \cite{graf2007,krsnik2025}, kinks \cite{byczuk2007}, etc.), unconventional superconductivity \cite{keimer2015,scalapino2012,si2023}, quantum criticality \cite{coleman2005,lohneysen2007,brando2016}, and Mott/Hund's metal-insulator transitions \cite{imada1998,demedici2011,isidori2019,springer2020a} are driven by strong electronic correlations.
-This sets, for the corresponding theoretical description, the high bar of solving a full quantum many-body problem of interacting fermions.

-The Feynman diagrammatic formalism provides a natural framework for this problem but faces a key challenge in condensed matter systems: Unlike in QED, there is no small parameter controlling the perturbation expansion.
-As a result, for describing the interesting physics mentioned above, Feynman diagrammatic based calculations often need to be performed in the {\sl non-perturbative} regime.
-This problem affects, for instance, the important class of conserving Baym-Kadanoff approximations, constructed through self-consistent resummations of Feynman diagrams, which guarantee the thermodynamic ``consistency'' of the approach \cite{baym1961,baym1962,dedominicis1964,chitra2001,potthoff2003,potthoff2006}.
+\textsl{Introduction -- } Many fascinating phenomena in condensed matter physics, such as unusual spectral features (pseudogap \cite{timusk1999,vishik2018}, waterfalls \cite{graf2007,krsnik2025}, kinks \cite{byczuk2007}, etc.), unconventional superconductivity \cite{keimer2015,scalapino2012,si2023,zhou2025}, quantum criticality \cite{coleman2005,lohneysen2007,brando2016,adlerfus2024}, and Mott/Hund's metal-insulator transitions \cite{imada1998,demedici2011,isidori2019,springer2020a} are driven by electronic correlations.
+This sets, for their theoretical description, the high bar of solving a full quantum many-body problem of interacting fermions.
+While a Feynman diagrammatic formalism could be employed, this lacks, unlike in QED, a small expansion parameter.
+Thus, for describing the interesting physics mentioned above, Feynman diagrammatic calculations often need to be performed in the {\sl non-perturbative} regime.